 Regional Ecosystem Mapping is a statewide vegetation mapping program.
 The mapping shows pre-clearing, remnant vegetation and regional ecosystems for Queensland over a series of years.
 It also includes broad vegetation groups, which are regional ecosystems mapped at a higher-level grouping.

-CORVEG is a database containing flora sightings and study site descriptions.
+QBEIS is a database containing flora sightings and study site descriptions.
 It contains data on physical and vegetation features, structural and floristic attributes and descriptions of landscape, soil and geologic features.
-The CORVEG study locations are primarily used for ground-truthing and validating of Regional Ecosystems mapping and describing and classifying vegetation mapping units.
+The QBEIS study locations are primarily used for ground-truthing and validating of Regional Ecosystems mapping and describing and classifying vegetation mapping units.

 |Annual Pest Distribution Survey|